Find a Pest Control Professional

 There are different types of mosquitoes found throughout the world, including all regions of the U.S. They are an annoyance to most because of the itchy mosquito bites they leave behind, but they can also pose a far more serious threat.
-In fact, mosquitoes are often described as one of the deadliest animals in the world due to the diseases they can transmit.
+In fact, mosquitoes are one of the deadliest animals in the world due to the diseases they can transmit.
 According to the World Health Organization (WHO), mosquito bites result in the deaths of more than 1 million people every year - the majority of these deaths are due to malaria.
 The CDC helped eliminate malaria as a major public health problem in the United States in the late 1940s.
 However, it reports that approximately 1,500 cases of malaria are documented each year in the United States due to imported cases, mainly from travelers.
-West Nile virus, dengue fever and eastern equine encephalitis (EEE) are of greatest concern in the U.S.
+West Nile virus, dengue fever and Eastern equine encephalitis (EEE) are of greatest concern in the U.S.

 What does a mosquito look like?

 Mosquitoes are very small, about 1/8 - 3/8" long.
 They have six legs and long mouthparts called a proboscis.
 Their coloring varies from grey to black with some having white, green or blue markings.
 Individually, mosquitoes are very difficult to spot as they fly because of their small size and because they are most active from dawn to dusk.

 Do mosquitoes only feed on blood?

 Only female mosquitoes bite and feed on humans.
 They need a blood meal in order to lay fertile eggs.
 Most species of mosquitoes breed continuously, so a female will search for a blood meal approximately every two days in order to lay another batch of eggs.
 However, both male and female mosquitoes feed on nectar from flowers as their main source of energy.

 Are mosquitoes more attracted to some people over others?